 5.1.
 Flavors overview.
 The standard permits different interval flavors, which embody different foundational (Level 1) approaches to intervals.
-An implementation shall provide at least one flavor.
+An implementation may support more than one flavor.
 For brevity, phrases such as "A flavor shall provide, or document, a feature" mean that the implementation of that flavor shall provide the feature, or its documentation describe it.

 Flavor is a property of program execution context, not of an individual interval, therefore just one flavor shall be in force at any point of execution.
 It is recommended that at the language level, the flavor should be constant at the level of a procedure/function, or of a compilation unit.
+The permitted flavors are described in this document.